Azure/azure-sdk-for-js/samples/frameworks/electron/ts/README.md

 You need [an Azure subscription][freesub] and the following resources created to run this sample:

-- An Azure ServiceBus namespace and queue.
-Please refer to the [ServiceBus documentation][servicebus] for additional information on ServiceBus.
+- An Azure Service Bus namespace and queue.
+Please refer to the [ServiceBus documentation][servicebus] for additional information on Service Bus.
 - An Azure Storage Blob container.
 Please refer to the [Storage Blob documentation][storageblob] for additional information on Azure Storage Blob.
 This file will be fetched from Azure Storage Blob and displayed on the screen.
 - Finally, you'll need a way to authenticate the application with Azure.
 Please refer to the [@azure/identity][identity] package for information on authentication.
 The instructions below will walk you through the necessary steps.